Buy Now →

 45 grams light brown sugar (3 tablespoons, packed)

-15 milliliters fresh lemon juice (1 tablespoon)
+15 milliliters fresh lemon juice (1 tablespoon; juice of 1/2 lemon)

 10 grams cornflour/cornstarch (1 tablespoon)